In this article, we explain how to lock and unlock your accounts in FreeAgent.

 - Unless you are VAT registered, the most recent date FreeAgent will allow you to lock your accounts to is one week ago.

 - If you are VAT registered, FreeAgent won’t allow you to lock your accounts to a date that falls during a period covered by an unfiled VAT return.
-If your last filed VAT return was to the end of 31st October, for example, you won’t be able to lock up to that date.
+For example, if your last filed VAT return was to the end of 31st October, you would only be able to lock up to that date.
 You’d have to wait till at least 7th November to apply the lock.